 Childhood Alopecia Areata

-First Pediatric Dermatology clinic was started in July 1992.
-We started with one clinic in a week and now we have established a full fledged Pediatric Dermatology Unit in our center and this unit is first of its kind in Arabian Gulf..
+First Pediatric Dermatology Unit in Kuwait was started in July 1992.
+We started with one clinic in a week and now we have established a full fledged Pediatric Dermatology Unit in our center and this unit was first of its kind in The Gulf States.
 The activities of the unit include:

 1. General Pediatric Dermatology clinics (Since July 1992) - (4 to 5 in number) run through out the week to provide care to children with common skin ailments from our catchment area.

 2. Sick-kids clinic (Since January 2000) - once weekly to provide specialized tertiary care services to children with rare, and serious skin ailments referred from all over the Kuwait by various dermatologists, pediatricians and pediatric subspecialists.